 The most popular fuel cell technologies are relying on ultrapure hydrogen (99.9995%) which is facing several challenges in terms of storage and distribution.
 This will not only increase the cost of fuel cell technology implementation but also limits the use of fuel cells to large-scale (>kW) applications.

 We have taken and unique approach for miniaturize one of the most efficient fuel cell technologies, Solid oxide fuel cells.
 We have introduced a fuel flexible power system that can offer eco-friendly energy using any kind of chemical fuel imaginable, from (bio)LPG to natural gas and green hydrogen.
 We have proposed a cost-effctive solution to reliably deliver electricy in compact and lightweight format.
 We believe that we are providing a solution that allows a step-by-step energy transition ad-dressing the main limitations of hydrogen (i.e. storage and distribution) and fuel cell (i.e. limited to high power outputs and ultrapure hydrogen fuel) industry that prevented them to reach a massive market.

-To take our product to the market and validate our technology we plan to build and validate our first minimum viable product through pilot testing and prepare for CE certification by end of 2021.
+To take our product to the market and validate our technology, in next 12 months we plan to finalize our product development by validating through pilot testing and prepare for CE certification.